Selling Your Home in California: Legal Aspects You Need to Know

 When selling a house in California, the law demands certain disclosures to be made:

-- Notifying Potential Buyers of Asbestos: If your house has asbestos, you need to let them know about it and how good or bad it is.
-Following California’s rules about asbestos is important.
+- Notifying Potential Buyers of Asbestos: If your house has asbestos, you must tell them about it and how good or bad it is.
+Following California’s rules about asbestos is essential.

-- Environmental Dangers: Besides asbestos, list any other environmental dangers, such as lead paint or flood zones.
+- Environmental Dangers: List other environmental dangers besides asbestos, such as lead paint or flood zones.

 Being honest helps keep trust and lowers risk.